robbertstevens/robbertstevens.github.io/_posts/2021-02-14-implementing-a-simple-ai-for-games-in-godot.md

 As you can see the method is very similar to the `_idle_state()`-method.
 This is what I do:
 1. First I check if there is still a target, if not I go to the idle state after all the enemy can't case nothing.
 3. If there is a target, then the enemy moves in the direction of the target.

+You can find the complete implementation of my game on my [github](https://github.com/robbertstevens/minijam73).

 ## Conclusion
 This is a very bare-bones implementation of the Finite State Machine design pattern, but for my use case, it was enough.